 Today, a replica of the well can be found, along with old oil drilling equipment.
 The site also has a fantastic museum that tells about the discovery, the oil industry, and how oil has shaped our world.

-Hike the Gerard Trail
+The Gerard Trail

 The trail meanders through the park along both sides of Oil Creek.
-Those looking to hike the whole trail can take advantage of two overnight shelters, the only places where camping is allowed in the park.
+Those looking to hike the whole trail can take advantage of two overnight shelters, the only places where you can camp in the park.

 Along the trail, you’ll happen upon rusty equipment from the region’s oil boom.
 This equipment testifies to a time when people came by the thousands to try and secure their fortunes in the oil industry.